lemon balm: * bring us back together * 💞

 lemon balm tincture:

-100g fresh and chopped lemon balm leaves (just before it starts to flower) mixed with about 700ml vodka.
+I used about 100g of fresh and chopped lemon balm leaves (just before it starts to flower) mixed with about 700ml vodka.

-I'm making it for my intense, extreme and ongoing anxiety.
+I'm making it to try out for my intense, extreme and ongoing anxiety.

 (1) Mrs. M. Grieve.
 (1995).
 A Modern Herbal: Balm [online] Available at: https://botanical.com/botanical/mgmh/b/balm--02.html [Accessed 20 January 2021]